04 – youthful folly

 54 – the marrying maiden

 The Marrying Maiden – what a programmatic title!
-Although hexagram 54 – The Marrying Maiden most probably speaks about beginnings (beyond partnership!) in general, I have received the corresponding request:
+Although hexagram 54 – The Marrying Maiden probably speaks about beginnings in general(not only of a partnership nature), I have received, I have only received questions that literally fit the title:

 • A user asks: “What is the current state of our connection: Will we have a relationship?”